 The clear demarcation line between the scope of the patent and PVR system has in Europe had the effect that in principle, only the results of modern biotechnology are subject of European patent applications.
-Patents protect especially gene sequences, which code for specific characteristics such as resistances against pest or tolerance to herbicides, and the techniques to introduce the sequence in plant material.
-Such inventions could be applied in respect to an indefinite number of plant varieties and are for that reason not excluded from patentability under article 53, b, of the EPC.
+Especially gene sequences, which code for specific characteristics such as resistances against pest or tolerance to herbicides, and the techniques to introduce the sequence in plant material, are protected by patents.
+Such inventions could be applied in respect of an indefinite number of plant varieties and are for that reason not excluded from patentability under article 53(b) of the EPC.